chenxuan520/cppweb/doc/configjson.md

 - int type, no setting defaults to 1

 - The function is to set the initial send buffer size, the unit is M

+#### thread num

+- Specify the number of threads, int type, the default is 5

+- Only works in THREAD mode